 Over the past few years, there has been significant growth in US politics of women candidates (especially women of color) and for many this being their first run for office.
-As of today, there exists a record number of women in congress and more young women and women of color than ever in US History.
 On this show, Jessica Aldridge talks with Aura Vasquez, Environmental and Social Justice organizer and Candidate for Los Angeles City Council District 10, on how we change the “old boys club” and what this could mean for bringing social equity to the table.

 Subscribe to EcoJustice Radio: Apple Podcasts | SoundCloud